Legacy Lock API Deprecation

 Note also that the /userinfo response may vary based on scopes requested and the value of the OIDC Conformant setting in the Dashboard under Applications > (Your Application) > Settings > Advanced Settings.
 In that case, application code might need adjusted to handle the slightly altered response format.

-getSSOData() function in auth0.js v8 or prior.
-The /ssodata endpoint is deprecated and will be removed from service on July 16, 2018.
+getSSOData() function in Auth0.js v8 or prior.
+The /ssodata endpoint is deprecated and was removed from service on August 6, 2018.
 The

 getSSOData() function will continue to work, but will behave differently, and in most cases, can be replaced with use of